-"Change in Control" of the Company shall be deemed to have occurred as, of the first day that any one or more of the following conditions shall have been satisfied: (i) Any Person other than a trustee or other fiduciary holding securities under employee benefit plan of the Company or an "Affiliate" becomes the "Benefit Owner," directly or indirectly, of securities of the Company representing thirty to and one-third percent (33-1/3%) or more of the combined voting power of Company's then outstanding securities.
+"Change in Control" of the Company shall be deemed to have occurred as, of the first day that any one or more of the following conditions shall have been satisfied: (i) Any Person other than a trustee or other fiduciary holding securities under a employee benefit plan of the Company or an "Affiliate" becomes the "Beneficial Owner," directly or indirectly, of securities of the Company representing thirty three and one-third percent (33-1/3%) or more of the combined voting power of the Company's then outstanding securities.
 (A) "Person" has the meaning given such term in Section 3(a)(9) of the "Exchange Act," and as used in Sections 13(d) and 14(d) of the Act, including a "group" as described in Section 13(d) of the Act.
 "Person" or "group" shall not include underwriters acquiring newly-issued voting securities (or securities convertible into voting securities) directly from the Company with a view towards distribution.
 (B) "Beneficial Owner" has the meaning given to such term in Rule 13d-3 of the General Rules and Regulations under the "Exchange Act."
 (C) "Exchange Act" means the United States Securities and Exchange Act of 1934, as amended.
 (D) "Affiliate" means any entity related to the Company under the rules of section 414 of the Internal Revenue Code of 1986, as amended.

 (ii) Continuing Directors cease for any reason to constitute a majority of the Company's Board of Directors ("Board").
-For this purpose "Continuing Directors" shall mean any member of the Board who: (A) was a member of the Board on November 30, 1999 (an "Initial Director"); or (B) was elected to the Board, or was nominated for election by the Company's stockholders, by a vote of at least two-thirds (2/3) of the Initial Directors.
-For this purpose, A member of the Board who was not a director on November 30, 1999 shall be deemed to be an Initial Director if his or her election, or nomination for election by the Company's stockholders, was approved by a vote of at least two-thirds (2/3) of the Initial Directors (including directors elected after November 30, 1999 who are deemed to be Initial Directors by application of this provision) then in office. (iii) The Company is liquidated; all or substantially all of the Company's assets are sone or a series of related transactions; or the Company is merged, consolidate reorganized with or involving any other corporation, other than a merconsolidation, or reorganization that results in the voting securities of the Company is mendiately prior thereto continuing to represent (either by remain outstanding or by being converted into voting securities of the surviving entity) than fifty percent (50%) of the combined voting power of the voting securities Company (or such surviving entity) outstanding immediately after such mediately after such mediately after such mediately.
+For this purpose "Continuing Directors" shall mean any member of the Board who: (A) was a member of the Board on November 30, 1999 (an "Initial Director"); or (B) was elected to the Board, or was nominated for election by the Costockholders, by a vote of at least two-thirds (2/3) of the Initial I For this purpose, A member of the Board who was not a din November 30, 1999 shall be deemed to be an Initial Director if helection, or nomination for election by the Company's stockhold approved by a vote of at least two-thirds (2/3) of the Initial (including directors elected after November 30, 1999 who are deem Initial Directors by application of this provision) then in office. (iii) The Company is liquidated; all or substantially all of the Company's assets are sold one or a series of related transactions; or the Company is merged, consolidated, reorganized with or involving any other corporation, other than a mergent consolidation, or reorganization that results in the voting securities of the Company outstanding immediately prior thereto continuing to represent (either by remain outstanding or by being converted into voting securities of the surviving entity) mention that fifty percent (50%) of the combined voting power of the voting securities of Company (or such surviving entity) outstanding immediately after such mergents.